The mestiza muse

 • Ammonium lauryl sulfate

-• Sodium Laureth Sulfate (SLES) is mild than SLS, however, still is a powerful detergent and solubilizing agent that should be avoided.
+• Sodium Laureth Sulfate (SLES) is milder than SLS; however, it is still a powerful detergent and solubilizing agent that should be avoided.
+25

 High Dosage of Traditional Humectants